sb255/Getting-started-with-GIT/Readme.md

 ------------------------------------------------------------------------------------------------------------------------------

-# 2. Steps to follow before pushing the files from the repository to GIT account. <br />
+## Steps to follow before pushing the files from the local repository to the remote repository. <br />

 first of all go to the project folder and the initialize Git init command as:                               <br />